telerik/blazor-docs/troubleshooting/nuget-feed.md

 The error `Unable to find package` can imply the following:

-* If the error occurs for package `Telerik.UI.for.Blazor`, then the [Telerik NuGet source]({%slug installation/nuget%}) may not be setup or enabled.
-This can be due to missing configuration in the `NuGet.Config` file (or Visual Studio), or the correct `NuGet.Config` file is not used at all.
-The latter can apply especially in **Docker** scenarios, when it's best to copy the `NuGet.Config` file explicitly during build (see [this forum thread](https://www.telerik.com/forums/can-the-telerik-blazor-and-asp-net-tools-be-used-in-a-docker-container) and [some DevOps examples](https://github.com/LanceMcCarthy/DevOpsExamples)).
+* If the error occurs for the `Telerik.UI.for.Blazor` package, the [Telerik NuGet source]({%slug installation/nuget%}) may not be added or enabled.
+The possible causes are:
+   * Missing configuration in the `NuGet.Config` file (or Visual Studio).
+   * The correct `NuGet.Config` file is not used.
+This is common in Docker scenarios and the solution is to copy the `NuGet.Config` file explicitly during build.
+See the forum thread about [private NuGet feeds in Docker](https://www.telerik.com/forums/can-the-telerik-blazor-and-asp-net-tools-be-used-in-a-docker-container) and [some DevOps examples](https://github.com/LanceMcCarthy/DevOpsExamples)).
 * If the error occurs for the [icon packages (`Telerik.FontIcons` and `Telerik.SvgIcons`)]({%slug general-information/font-icons%}), this means the NuGet client is not using `nuget.org` as a NuGet source.
 The source may be disabled or there is [`packageSourceMapping`](https://learn.microsoft.com/en-us/nuget/consume-packages/package-source-mapping), which forces the NuGet client to search for the icon packages in source `nuget.telerik.com`.
 However, the icon packages are published on `nuget.org`.